Neurodiversity

 Ali's Story

-"I would tell my younger self to not ignore the signs of neurodivergence.
+"I would tell my younger self not to ignore the signs of neurodivergence.
 I burnt myself out at university by masking and trying to fit in with everyone else.
-Read, listen and learn as much as you can about neurodiversity and find a way to hold its hand, rather than push it away.
+Read, listen, and learn as much as you can about neurodiversity and find a way to hold its hand, rather than push it away.
 Accepting yourself makes a huge difference.

 Talking Salford Podcast with Nick Ransom